Expanding the Power of Summer

 With more than 1,000 credit courses in more than 100 fields of study, Summer Sessions at the University of Washington are open to everyone and offer something for all students.
 They also provide faculty members like Ana Gomez-Bravo with the opportunity to team up with UW Continuum College and transform their courses into a fully online Summer Sessions course to help increase student access.

 One of the best parts of Summer Sessions at the University of Washington is that it’s open to everyone and can provide greater access to popular courses than during the regular academic year.
-As a result, Summer Sessions is the perfect opportunity for students to earn college credit while exploring a new interest — like the virtual iteration of Food and Community: Cultural Practices in the Hispanic World (SPAN 362).
+As a result, Summer Sessions is the perfect opportunity for students to earn college credit while exploring a new interest — like the online asynchronous iteration of Food and Community: Cultural Practices in the Hispanic World (SPAN 362).

-Spanish and Portuguese Studies professor Ana Gomez-Bravo has taught the course in person for three years.
+Spanish and Portuguese Studies professor Ana Gomez-Bravo has taught the course in-person for three years.
 However, after experiencing significant enrollment increases when the course switched to remote learning during the pandemic, combined with the fact that SPAN 362 meets UW’s general education requirements in Social Sciences (SSc) and Diversity (DIV), Ana realized the course would be an excellent fit for Summer Sessions.
 And she was right.
 Since offering the course asynchronously online, registrations have nearly doubled in the last two years.

 An early adopter of working on food studies in the Hispanic world, Ana wrote the first textbook for the course.
 “It’s been a journey for me to go from helping create a field to now seeing it delivered in a professional way,” she says.
 “Being able to impact and reach students with that content is something I’m really enthusiastic about.”